FinLegal/API-Documentation/UseCasesWalkthrough_V2.md

 **Note:** All id's (uuid's) shown in the examples below are fictitious.
 And also be aware id's are environment & claim specific.

-## Use Case: Capturing basic claimant information and  & redirecting them to step 1 of the claims process
+## Use Case: Capturing basic claimant information & redirecting them to step 1 of the claims process

 *Expectation:* You have captured some basic information about the client (email & name) & now wish to refer them to a claims site so they complete the remaining three activities of the claim.